raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ## USB mass storage boot
 This is only available in the BETA release and requires updated firmware via [rpi-update](../../raspbian/applications/rpi-update.md).
 If you aren't already familiar with how to use a USB drive for the root filesystem then you probably want to wait until this feature is in the default Raspbian image.

-There's no support for migrating a SD card image to a USB drive.
-It's possible but the process can potentially be quite involved and varies according to your original setup.
-Please see [STICKY: HOWTO: Move the filesystem to a USB stick/Drive](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=44177&start=350).
+There is no support for migrating a SD card image to a USB drive.
+It is possible, but the process can potentially be quite involved and varies according to your original setup.
+Please see [this forum thread](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=44177&start=350) for more information.

 ## BETA setup instructions
 These instructions assume that you are familiar with manual firmware and bootloader updates and understand how to revert to a previous version if you want to revert the changes.
 If not, please wait until the features are available in a full Raspbian release image.